This overview introduces some of the commonly used Google Cloud services. For the full list of services, see the Products and services page.

 - Data processing and ETL operations, for scenarios such as video transcoding and IoT streaming data.

 - Webhooks to respond to HTTP triggers.

-- Lightweight APIs that comprise loosely coupled logic into applications.
+- Lightweight APIs that compose loosely coupled logic into applications.

 - Mobile backend functions.

-Google App Engine is GCP's platform as a service (PaaS).
+App Engine is Google Cloud's platform as a service (PaaS).
 With App Engine, Google handles most of the management of the resources for you.
 For example, if your application requires more computing resources because traffic to your website increases, Google automatically scales the system to provide those resources.
 If the system software needs a security update, that's handled for you, too.

 When you build your app on App Engine, you can:

 Build your app on top of the App Engine flexible environment runtimes in the languages that App Engine flexible supports, including: Python 2.7/3.6, Java 8, Go 1.8, Node.js, PHP 5.6, 7, .NET, and Ruby.
 Or use custom runtimes to use an alternative implementation of a supported language or any other language.

 Let Google manage app hosting, scaling, monitoring, and infrastructure for you.